damianalcalay/fortris-technical-test/README.md

 This repository contains technical test solutions for the Application Support Engineer position at Fortris.

-Each exercise is implemented in its own folder as a fully functional Dockerized PostgreSQL environment.
-The structure includes seed data, query files, and detailed documentation to demonstrate hands-on skills with SQL.
+Each exercise is implemented in its own folder as a fully functional Dockerized environment.
+The structure includes seed data, query files, and detailed documentation to demonstrate hands-on skills with SQL, NoSQL, Docker, Python, Git and Linux.

 ---